A new website for the University of Würzburg

 The requirements for the design and functionality of websites are constantly changing.
 After the last revision in 2017, the design, navigation concept and mobile view of the current university website no longer meet current standards.
 Take a look back at the history of our university website.

-1. For many, the website is the first point of contact with the university be it for prospective students, researchers, potential employees or the interested public.
+1. For many people, the website is the first point of contact with the university be it for prospective students, researchers, potential employees or the interested public.
 A high-quality digital business card is crucial in order to survive national and international competition.

 2. Many members of the University of Würzburg use the website on a daily basis.
 A functional website makes daily work noticeably easier and contributes to an efficient and excellent administration and university.

 The relaunch of the website is also part of the brand strategy process currently being carried out at the University of Würzburg.
-The university's new corporate design should be available at the beginning of 2026.
-The web design is being developed in parallel.
+The launch of the new corporate design and the first go-live of the web relaunch are scheduled for November 2026.

 Team